-The Department typically hires around 25 positions each semester; these are paid positions that not only provide great experience in the lab working with faculty and students, but also are a great resume builder.
-Assistants must be familiar with the techniques and calculations used in the experiments and be capable of solving problems on-the-spot in order to help students with their experiments.
+These paid positions not only provide excellent experience in laboratories, working alongside faculty and students, but also are a great resume builder.
+Lab Assistants must be familiar with the techniques and calculations used in the experiments and be capable of solving problems immediately in order to help students with their experiments.
+Lab Assistants have a great opportunity to learn and develop specific laboratory skills that can prove beneficial in various research projects and internships.

 Requirements for lab assisting